maksimKorzh/v/README.md

-    h, j, k, l          works like in VI/VIM but without count (arrow keys are not supported) i, a, A, o, O       works like in VI/VIM x, r, R             works like in VI/VIM y, d, p             works like in VI/VIM but only linewise
+    h, j, k, l          works like in VI/VIM but without count (arrow keys are not supported) i, a, A, o, O       works like in VI/VIM x, r, R, G          works like in VI/VIM y, d, p             works like in VI/VIM but only linewise

     #                   equal to HOME